 Its all very well having a beautifully lit and composed headshot of yourself but is it actually doing its job, that is getting you through the door?
 95% of the time it is your picture that gets you into a proper audition for film and TV.
 Your headshot markets your brand, not your talent.
 Your brand gets you through the door.
-Your talent gets you the job.
-More here.
+Its your talent gets you the job.

 Is your headshot doing its job?

 Here are some simple things that you can do to find out if your headshot is working for you.